 Unfortunately, despite educational initiatives from the Energy Market Authority (EMA) and marketing efforts by individual retailers, the number of households who made the switch has been less than ideal.

 Now, Singaporeans are not known to pass up the opportunity to save money.
-But by not making the switch, they are essentially choosing SP Group, which is selling the exact same commodity (electricity) at price of at least 20% more than OEM retailers.
+But by not making the switch, they are essentially choosing SP Group, which is selling the exact same commodity (electricity) at prices of at least 20% more than OEM retailers.

 To find out the reasons Singaporeans are not making the switch to an OEM retailer, DollarsAndSense conducted a survey last week among more than 60 readers.
 Here are the results.